Estimating age-specific fertility rate in the World Population Prospects: A Bayesian modelling approach

 Publication

-In United Nations e Population Division of the Department of Economic and Social Affairs
+In United Nations, Population Division of the Department of Economic and Social Affairs

 This is an example of how my research finds its application in real life and helps with policy making and strategic planning.